HOME-LIFE

 10. Prepare For Smooth Mornings

-Get into the habit of making your morning smoother and less chaotic.
-Start setting the alarm and see how much time you need to get everything done in the mornings.
+Get into the habit of making your mornings smoother and less chaotic.
+Start setting the alarm and see how much time you need to get everything done.
 Follow a checklist to establish a morning routine and get into the habit.

 11. Make A List of Meal Ideas

-When kids eat a healthy, nutritious breakfast and lunch, they function better and have higher concentration and energy levels.
+Kids who eat a healthy, nutritious breakfast and lunch function better and have higher concentration and energy levels.
 If the school provides meals, check the meal plan to see if you need to add something or pack their own lunch when your child does not or cannot eat it.

-Make a weekly meal plan or have meal ideas on hand if you have to provide the meals.
-This will help you to be prepared, save time, and ensure your children are getting all the correct nutrition.
-Don't forget water bottles for the kids to stay hydrated!
+Prepare a weekly meal plan or have meal ideas on hand if you have to provide the meals.
+This will help you be prepared, save time, and ensure your children get the nutrition they need.
+Remember water bottles for the kids to stay hydrated!

-These 14 on-the-go snacks are healthy, nutritious and will keep the energy running high.
+14 on-the-go healthy snacks to keep your energy running high

 12. Research After-School Activities Or Childcare

-After-school activities are a great way to keep your child engaged, social and active.
-It might also give you some time to get things done and organized.
-If you are working, make arrangements for after-school pickup and care, whether with a family member or after-school program.
+After-school activities are a great way to keep your child engaged, social, and active.
+They might also give you some time to get things done and organized.
+If you are working, make arrangements for after-school pickup and care, whether with a family member or an after-school program.
 Make sure they follow your rules and routine to be consistent in schedules and discipline.

 READY, SET, GO